carolvviana/PFL-FEUP/README.md

 # Six Making - Grupo 5

 ## Topic and Group

+The game that we developed is called Six MaKING, a board game where the goal is to stack pieces so that you form a tower of 6 pieces.
 - up202108802 - Carolina Teixeira Lopes Couto Viana - 50%
 - up202108681 - Sérgio André Correia Peixoto - 50%